 There are so many reasons why it is so great, and so I am going to share with you just a few:

-- You can do it online to fit around your schedule – as long as you have internet access and some scales
+- You can do it online to fit around your schedule – as long as you have internet access and access to some scales

-- There are millions of recipes available online, not just through the Slimming World website, but through online communities and bloggers such as Slimming Violet, so no matter if you have dietary requirements, or are just a fussy eater, there’s still plenty of choice for you
+- There are millions of recipes available online, not just through the Slimming World website, but through online communities and bloggers such as Slimming Violet or Mind Over Munching, so no matter if you have dietary requirements, or are just a fussy eater, there’s still plenty of choice for you

-- The recipes are delicious and healthy – so no need to cook different food for different members of the household – they will probably not even realise they are eating Slimming World food unless you tell them
+- The recipes are delicious and healthy – so no need to cook different food for different members of the household – they will probably not even realise they are eating Slimming World friendly meals unless you tell them

 - You don’t have to live on fresh air and vegetables!